IGNF/myria3d/README.md

 - `DATAMODULE` section, which specify where to look for training data.
 - `LOGGER` section, which specify credentials needed for logging to [comet.ml](comet.ml).
 Alternatively, logging can be disabled by setting `logger=null` ar runtime.

 For training and evaluation, input point clouds need to be splitted in chunks that can be digested by segmentation models.
 We found 50m\*50m to be a good balance between the model's receptive field and capacity.
+A specific preparation is needed that is described in section Data preparation

 The expected file structure is summarized in `.env`.